xescugc/rebost/doc/xescugc.md

 ## Implementation

 The main idea behind it is to be EASY to setup (barely no configuration needed).
-We plan to implement a Leader/Follower distribution for the Nodes, but in this case the Leaders is a week leader.
-Each Node has a KV store of the images it knows (not the full DB) and where they are replicated.
+We plan to implement a Leader/Follower distribution for the Nodes, but in this case the Leaders is a week Leader.
+Each Node has a KV store of the Objects it knows (not the full DB) and where they are replicated.

 Each Object(stored) has a Class/Type/? that defines the replication.

 Every Node can serve the Objects without comunication with the Leader.

+On the first implementation, the comunication between Nodes will be over HTTPS? and latter on via RPC

 ## Configuration